alfie-ns/alfie-ns.github.io/scripts.md

 ### APP/clone.sh/vidbriefs-app

-This Bash script will first define a function to bold the format of subsequent echos later in the script.
+This Bash script will first define a function to bold the format of subsequent echo statements later in the script.

-Next, it will go into VidBriefs/APP and clone the vidbriefs-app repo; it gets the full path of the .env file to be copied to the OPENAI_API_KEY env variable that gets put into the Xcode scheme_file for the project.
-It uses [xmlstarlet](http://xmlstar.sourceforge.net/) to modify the value of the environment variable in the Xcode scheme file.
-It will then check if the change was successful; if it was, it will print a success message and exit the script with success(0); if the if statement is not true, it will print an error message and exit the script with failure(1).
+Next, it will navigate to VidBriefs/APP and clone the vidbriefs-app repository.
+It retrieves the full path of the .env file to be copied to the OPENAI_API_KEY environment variable, which is then inserted into the Xcode scheme file for the project.
+It uses <a href="http://xmlstar.sourceforge.net/">xmlstarlet</a> to modify the value of the environment variable in the Xcode scheme file.
+The script will then check if the change was successful; if it was, it will print a success message and exit the script with success(0).
+If the if statement is not true, it will print an error message and exit the script with failure(1).

 ```
 #!/bin/bash